 Witness the Magic of Golden Hour

-I recommend waking up early to watch the sunrise at least once during your visit and make sure that you also make a point to watch each sunset.
+I recommend waking up early to watch the sunrise at least once during your visit.
+Make sure that you also make it a point to watch each sunset.

 They are very unique and magical every. single. time.